wutianyiRosun/MemNet/README.md

 ### Performance
   - We provide a pre-trained MemNet_M6R6 [model](/checkpoint1) trained on [291](/data/SuperResolution/Train_291) images with data augmentation.
 For the MemNet_M6R6 implementation, you can manually modify the number of Memory blocks and Residual Blocks [here](/train_memnet.py#56).

-  - Performance in PSNR on Set5 (train: 50 epochs)
+  - Performance in PSNR on Set5 (train: 50 epochs.)

 | Scale   |Bicubic     | MemNet(M6R6) Paper | MemNet(M6R6) PyTorch|
 | -------:| ----------:|-------------------:| -------------------:|